Hospet: Geography

-The Hospet cityscape viewed from atop the Joladarashi Gudda.
-Monsoon, 2023.

 Hospet is well connected to several important cities in India.
 Some major cities like Bengaluru, Pune, Hyderabad, Chennai are connected by roadways and railways.
 Ballari is located approximately 60 km away.
 Hosapete Junction railway station lies on Hubballi-Guntakal railway line.
 The nearest airport from the city is Jindal Vijaynagar Airport approximately 30 km away from Hospet which serves flights to and from Bengaluru and Hyderabad every day.
 Bengaluru is 330 km away.
 In addition, the city has a well-developed market area.
 Hospet is a well-known tourist destination, mainly due to its proximity to Hampi and Tungabhadra Dam.

-Photographed in the monsoon of 2017, the lighthouse in Hospet can be seen under construction.

-The Municipal Ground is good for evening walks, the sports club, occasional exhibitions and is also surrounded by snacks counters.